IsaacWoods/poplar/book/kernel/efiloader.md

 - Jumps into the kernel

 ### Load options
-A series of load options may be supplied to `efiloader` to tell it how Pebble should be booted.
+A series of load options may be supplied to `efiloader` to tell it how Poplar should be booted.
 These options consist of a string of space separated key-value pairs, of the form `a.dot.separated.key=value`.
 Supported keys, plus descriptions of their values, are: